-Lastly, we would like to acknowledge the work of five McNair scholars whose summer research is not included in this online publication.
-Their work has been submitted to peer-reviewed professional journals in their fields for first consideration to be published.
-We applaud these five scholars - Jordan Chapman, Houston Claure, Caroline Gooch, Francis Kwok, and Alyssa Palmer - for their professional journal submissions.
-Their faculty research advisors and social mentors are included in this journal's acknowledgements section.
+Lastly, we would like to acknowledge the work of three of our McNair scholars whose summer research is not included in this online publication.
+Their work is still ongoing and will be submitted to peer-reviewed professional journals in their fields for first consideration to be published.
+We applaud these scholars - Emily Cribas, Karina Cuevas-Mora and Quianna Miller.
+Their faculty research advisers and social mentors are included in this journal's acknowledgements section.